By Dennis Hartley

-The late great George Carlin had an absolutely brilliant routine concerning his disdain for the rampant use of euphemisms to sugarcoat hard truths.
+George Carlin had an absolutely brilliant routine concerning his disdain for the rampant use of euphemisms to sugarcoat hard truths.
 As an example, he traced the metamorphosis of the term “shell shock” throughout the course of 20th century warfare:

 There’s a condition in combat.
 Most people know about it.
 It’s when a fighting person’s nervous system has been stressed to its absolute peak and maximum.
 Can’t take anymore input.
 The nervous system has either (click) snapped or is about to snap.

 In the First World War, that condition was called “shell shock”.
 Simple, honest, direct language.
 Two syllables, shell shock.
 Almost sounds like the guns themselves.

 That was seventy years ago.
 Then a whole generation went by and the Second World War came along and the very same combat condition was called “battle fatigue”.
 Four syllables now.
 Takes a little longer to say.
 Doesn’t seem to hurt as much.”
 Fatigue” is a nicer word than “shock”.
 (Stridently) “Shell shock!”
 (Subdued) “Battle fatigue”.

 Then we had the war in Korea, 1950.
 Madison Avenue was riding high by that time, and the very same combat condition was called “operational exhaustion”.
 Hey, we’re up to eight syllables now!
 And the humanity has been squeezed completely out of the phrase.
 It’s totally sterile now.
 Operational exhaustion.
 Sounds like something that might happen to your car.